Skip to Content

-During the formation of the ‘Bold Procurement Predictions for 2030′ Insights series, ProcureAbility was keenly focused on procurement teams’ maturity levels for accepting new practices and emerging trends.
-It quickly became clear that procurement organizations are all over the map in terms of the new processes and technologies adopted.
-Some are still mired in their core practices, while a small group of innovators are ideating new ways to leverage supply chain technology.
-The focus of ProcureAbility’s effort was at the very top of the pyramid below: ideation.
+During the formation of the ‘Bold Procurement Predictions for 2030′ Insights series, ProcureAbility closely examined how mature procurement teams are in adopting new practices and emerging trends.
+As a result, it quickly became clear that organizations vary widely in the processes and technologies they use.
+While some remain focused on core practices, others—a small group of innovators—are exploring new ways to leverage supply chain technology.
+Therefore, ProcureAbility concentrated its efforts at the very top of the pyramid: ideation.

-In this Insights series, ProcureAbility explores five emerging trends that procurement organizations should anticipate will transition from the top of the pyramid to the bottom by 2030, including advanced crowdsourcing, procurement technology acceleration, cognitive computing, hyper cybersecurity, and virtual organizational design.
+In this Insights series, ProcureAbility highlights five emerging trends that procurement organizations should expect to move from the top of the pyramid to the bottom by 2030.
+These include advanced crowdsourcing, procurement technology acceleration, cognitive computing, hyper cybersecurity, and virtual organizational design.
+By understanding these trends early, teams can better prepare for their widespread adoption.

 Before we examine our final bold prediction in this series, let us review where we have been.
 These are ProcureAbility’s Bold Procurement Predictions for 2030 to date: